-the whole process of applying for a Gender Recognition Certificate reduces people to a child-like state, forcing them to depend on the positive feedback and affirmation from a bunch of unseen ‘elders’.
-The system can only be fit for purpose if it allows people to take complicated, adult decisions into their own hands and – through a system of statutory declaration – legally confirm they are who they know themselves to be.
+the whole process of applying for a Gender Recognition Certificate reduces people to a limbo-like, dependent state, forcing them to await positive feedback and affirmation from a bunch of unseen ‘elders’.
+The system can only be fit for purpose if it allows people to take complicated, mature decisions into their own competent hands and – through a system of statutory declaration – legally confirm they are who they know themselves to be.

 At the baseline, it will cost you £140 to apply for a Gender Recognition Certificate.
 This can easily tot up to around £300 when taking into consideration the need for official medical testimony and oversight of statutory declarations.
 If, as rarely happens, you have to go to a meeting with the panel, you’ll have to add travel costs and time off work to your total.

 The process is opaque, in that how decisions are made about the veracity of your identity isn’t made clear.
 You have to have “lived in your acquired gender” for 2 years, for example, but if you have been issued a deed poll with your new name one year ago, you will almost certainly be denied your Gender Recognition Certificate.
 None of the conflating and confusing rules are clearly spelled out for people to try to understand before applying.